Gangneung: Museum

 There are a number of historical remains and museums in Gangneung.
 The most prominent being the Ojukheon Museum, which is named after a special black bamboo growing in this area.
 It was the birthplace of the famous artist, calligrapher and poet Shin Saimdang (1504–1551) (whose image is on the 50,000 won note), and her son, the scholar Yulgok (1536–1584) (whose image is on the South Korean 5,000 won note).
 In 1963, the Ojukheon Museum was designated as National Cultural Heritage No. 165.
 It includes one of the oldest wooden buildings in Korea.
 The Hwanhee and Fantapia Museums, established in 2013, opened anew in November 2020 Housed in a new structure of contemporary architecture it is the only cup museum in Asia.
 The museum's collection contains 2,000 cups from 70 countries.
 Currently, 1,500 are on display.

 Several shrines and old residential buildings deliver insight into the lives of these famous Koreans.
 Next to the Ojukheon Museum there is the Gangneung Municipal Museum which shows folklore and antique pieces from the history of the city.
-Located in the hills surrounding Gangneung City, there is the revealing Daegwallyeong Museum.
+Located in the hills surrounding Gangneung, there is the revealing Daegwallyeong Museum.
 It consists of a private collection with more than 1000 artifacts and shows the agricultural history of the region.

 Religious architecture

-Gangneung Imdeungdong Cathedral is a cathedral-style Roman Catholic sanctuary in Gangwon province.
+Gangneung Imdeungdong Cathedral is a cathedral-style Roman Catholic sanctuary in Gangwon State.
 It was constructed in the 1950s.
 It became Registered cultural heritage No.457.

 Transportation

-On Gangneung city, the expressway is Donghae Expressway which connects Incheon to Gangneung and Yeongdong Expressway which connects Yangyang County and Donghae City.
-National highway is National Route 7(part of Asian Highway Route 6) which connects Goseong County to Busan.
+In Gangneung, Donghae Expressway connects Incheon to Gangneung and Yeongdong Expressway connects Yangyang County and Donghae.
+The national highway is National Route 7 (part of Asian Highway Route 6) and it connects Goseong County to Busan.
 It takes about 2 hours and 30 minutes to Seoul by road.

-The Yeongdong Line passes Yeongju city to Gangneung. before 2006, Saemaeul-ho stopped at Jeongdongjin station and Gangneung station and it took 5.5 hours at Cheongnyangni station, but now only Mugunghwa-ho is stopped, It takes 6 hours to drive.
+The Yeongdong Line passes Yeongju to Gangneung.
+Before 2006, Saemaeul-ho stopped at Jeongdongjin station and Gangneung station and it took 5.5 hours at Cheongnyangni station, but now only Mugunghwa-ho is stopped, it takes 6 hours to drive.
 In 2017, Gyeonggang Line was opened and Gangneung station was designated as an essential-stop station.
 The time between Gangneung station and Cheongnyangni station has been reduced from the existing 6 hours to the minimum of 114 minutes after KTX operation.

 It was operated by Gangneung Airport for air traffic, but passed the passenger transportation right to Yangyang International Airport in 2002 and closed its service as an airport.

-Road
+Roads

 Yeongdong Expressway passed city west to east, Donghae Expressway passed through the city from south to north.
 National Route 6, 7, 35, 59 passed through city.

-Train
+Trains

 KTX-Sancheon is essential stop Jinbu and Gangneung station.
 On 2018 Winter Olympics period, increased frequency of KTX.